gabbdev/easyphp/README.md

 - 🏓 Absurdly low latency

 ## Why???
-To be honest, it can take **HOURS** for you to install a php server.
-On top of that, some servers do not support some things from native php, which can cause a lot of mess and trouble.
-**Easyphp solves** this for you, the only thing you need to have installed is node.js, in addition, you can already start your php server in **less than 2** minutes!
+To be honest, a php server is a **lot** of work. and worse, some servers do not support some things from native php, which can cause a lot of mess and trouble.
+Easyphp **solves** this for you, the only thing you need to have installed is node.js, in addition, you can already start your php server in **less than 2** minutes!

 ##  Installation